hikeventures/hikeventures.github.io/_posts/best/2015-03-18-best-outdoor-action-camera.markdown

 Sony, however is a market leader in developing camera sensors and since action cameras have the highest market share in the camera business it's quite obvious that Sony is going to stay here.

-<iframe src="https://player.vimeo.com/video/76995626" width="800" height="450" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe><br>Our packrafting video taken with a GoPro Hero 2 camera in [Sarek National Park](http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/).
+<iframe src="https://player.vimeo.com/video/76995626" width="800" height="450" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>  Our packrafting video taken with a GoPro Hero 2 camera in [Sarek National Park](http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/).

 <h2 id="list">Best Outdoor Action Camera for 2016 - 2017</h2>